|

 Along the waterfront and fronting key

-individual developments further away from the waterfront, enhancing their
+from individual developments further away from the waterfront, enhancing

-attractiveness and creating a dynamic 'stepped-up' skyline profile as well
+their attractiveness and creating a dynamic 'stepped-up' skyline profile

-is supported by state-of-the-art infrastructure.
-To date, the government has
+Bay is supported by state-of-the-art infrastructure.
+To date, the

-pumped in more than $4.5 billion to facilitate development of the area.
+government has pumped in more than $4.5 billion to facilitate development

 A Common Services Tunnel housing